AlexanderRacey/ToyTankBATTLES/README.md

 - enemy shooting
   https://freesound.org/s/423109/

-### License
+## License
 This project is licensed under the GNU General Public License v3.0 license.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.

-### Credit
+## Credit
-- Programmed by Alex Racey and Mila Bromm
+Developed by Alexander Racey and Mila Bromm